Samsung Galaxy S26 Ultra vs Galaxy S22 Ultra: Expected differences

 With seven years of software support, the S26 Ultra also feels like a phone you could realistically keep even longer than my S22 Ultra.

-If your are an S22 Ultra owner, the Galaxy S26 Ultra is the ideal time to upgrade.
+If you are an S22 Ultra owner, the Galaxy S26 Ultra is the ideal time to upgrade.
 It’s one of the most compelling Ultra generations Samsung has delivered in years.
 Another option would be to find a refurbished S25 Ultra, as most of the improvements we discussed are already present with that generation.
 It does miss the newer charging upgrades, though, as well as the new chip and camera hardware.

-For now, we Samsung's announcement of the Galaxy S26 Ultra at the start of 2026.
+For now, we await Samsung's announcement of the Galaxy S26 Ultra at the start of 2026.
 Until then, stay tuned for more information from leaks and rumors!

 Follow us on Google News